i-MSCP/plugins/incubator/OpenDKIM/README.md

 ## Update

-1. Be sure that all requirements as stated in the requirements section are meets
+1. Be sure that all requirements as stated in the requirements section are met
 2. Backup your plugin configuration file if needed
 3. Upload the plugin through the plugin management interface
-4. Restore your plugin configuration file if needed ( compare it with the new version first )
+4. Restore your plugin configuration file if needed (compare it with the new version first)
 5. Update the plugin list through the plugin management interface

 ## Configuration